vaastav/CS416-Tanks/PROPOSAL.md

 * __err ← Add(playerId, stats)__ : Contact the neighbour peers to add a new pair of username, stats to the store

 * __err ← Update(playerId, stats)__ : Contact the neighour peers to update the statistics of a particular player

+Other API calls necessary to facilitate smooth stat collection:

+* __playerIDs, err ← GetPlayerIDs()__ : Contact the neighbour peers to get the list of all player IDs in the game currently.

 ## Limitations and Assumptions